 Hello, thank you for coming to my therapy group page.

-Now on Zoom: Therapy Group for Adults (Thursdays @ 5:30).
+Therapy Group #1: Therapy Group for Adults with Anxiety, Depression and Trauma (Thursdays @ 5:30).
 This is a weekly therapy group designed to help adults (ages early 20s-early 40s) with struggles including loneliness, family difficulties, anxiety/depression to work through their private pain in a safe atmosphere.
 Most people are nervous at first but then come to experience group as meaningful.
 Where else can you speak openly about your feelings/ dreams/ conflicts/secrets without fear of consequences (e.g. losing a job or alienating someone) and grow?
 Group is that place.

 This group for people are struggling and who want to grow and learn about themselves within a safe, interconnected and professionally led environment.
 These groups are not only to help with symptoms of things like depression and anxiety but also to learn how to have your own voice in interacting with others, improve self-worth, “try on” new ways of interacting and many other experiences.
 What people learn in an experiential group like this nearly always applies in some positive ways to their relationships outside the group.